 •Canning Pears: Colette, Maxine (Starking Delicious).

 Nearly all pears require cross-pollination from a second cultivar or variety that flowers at the same time.
 The exceptions are Bartlett, Red Bartlett–in dry western regions–and Kieffer and Turnbull.
 Choose varieties that overlap their flowering time.
-That means early and late varieties are not likely cross-pollinate.
+That means early and late varieties are not likely cross-pollinated.
 Plant at least two and even three pear trees to ensure pollination.

 • Early Season Varieties: Aurora, Clapp’s Favorite, Max Red Bartlett, Moonglow, Orient, Packham’s Triumph, Red Clapp (Starkrimson), Tyson.